futuchain/FUTU/index.md

 Development fund portfolio
 1% of each transfer or exchange is added to futuristic engine's development portfolio

-Waigoing capital duty By selling $FUTU, you also pay an exit fee of 3% of your sale, this percentage goes into a pool of liquidity dedicated to future airdrops.
-Giving up your governance token before the airdrop has been made will result in a loss of capital, only FUTU holders will receive the monthly airdrops.
+Waigoing capital duty By selling $FUTU, you also pay an exit fee of 3% of your sale, this percentage goes into a pool of liquidity dedicated to future airdrops and more development of the eco.
+Giving up your governance token before the airdrop has been made will result in a loss of capital, only FUTU active addresses will receive the monthly airdrops.

 ### $RIST